States, business sort out what new CDC mask guidance means

 “It’s just a headache we don’t want to have to fight any more,” Weinberg said.

-Several major chains, including CVS, Home Depot, Macy’s and supermarket giant Kroger Co., said they are still requiring masks in stores for the time being, though some said they are reviewing their policies.
+Several major chains, including CVS, Home Depot, Macy’s and supermarket giant Kroger, which owns QFC and Fred Meyer, said they are still requiring masks in stores for the time being, though some said they are reviewing their policies.

 But Walmart, the world’s largest retailer, said late Friday that it won’t require vaccinated shoppers or workers to wear a mask in its U.S. stores, unless state or local laws say otherwise.
 Vaccinated shoppers can go maskless immediately, the company said.
 Vaccinated workers can stop wearing them on May 18.
 As an incentive, Walmart said it is offering workers $75 if they prove they’ve been vaccinated.

 Half the states had mask requirements in place for most indoor spaces when the CDC issued its recommendations amid tumbling cases and rising vaccination rates.